In Person and

 All of our on site, in-person auctions allow for preview times, either the day before or the morning of an auction.
 Previews are a period of time when the public is invited to views the items up for sale prior to the auction.
 We strongly encourage buyers to take advantage of this oppportunity to come and personally examine items they are interested in.
 During preview hours our staff is always on hand to answer any questions you might have about the history, value, and condition of items and their sales estimates.
 When possible we hare happy to accommodate a preview by appointment.

-If you are unable to personally attend a preview, please email us about items you are interested in.
-We are happy to provide a condition report by email, or answer your questions about estimate and condition by phone.
+If you are unable to personally attend a preview, please email or call us about items you are interested in.
+We are happy to provide a condition report by email, or answer your questions about estimate and condition by phone, or Face Time.

 The hammer price at auction is the price the auctioneer announces as the sold price, or when the "hammer falls."
 For instance, "Sold!
 For $1,000 to buyer number 18" would imply a hammer price of $1,000.